 However, not all schools which had a renewable or low zero carbon technology installed had the generation recorded on their DECs.
 The majority of sites did not record regular readings, in order to overcome this readings must be recorded at regular monthly intervals at least.

-DECs present opportunities: best practise and energy savings
+DECs present opportunities: best practice and energy savings

 In 2013 the UK Government had the opportunity to show the world that we are leaders in energy saving legislation.
 However with the new 10 year expiry on DECs with a floor area less than 1000m2, public buildings (in particular schools with a floor area less than 1000m2) have breathed a sigh of relief, as they see a dramatic drop in the cost to be compliant, they won’t need to renew their certificates yearly, like some of the bigger schools, they will have a DEC certificate which is based on one years’ worth of consumption valid for 10 years.